nevalenaginda/Frontend-Zwallet/README.md

 ## Introduction

-My Zwallet Web is an E-Wallet Application with PIN and Password security so that users can transact safely.
+Zwallet Web is an E-Wallet Application with PIN and Password security so that users can transact safely.

 ## Features